• Get Surfshark

 Unstable internet connection

-An unstable internet connection is probably the most common reason for VPN connectivity issues.
-You can’t be connected to a VPN server if you don’t have internet.
-So, your VPN connection shuts down every time your internet connection drops.
+Spotty internet connectivity is the most common reason VPNs get disconnected.
+You can’t set up a VPN tunnel without internet access, so your VPN connection shuts down anytime your internet drops.

 Unstable internet connection